+Hillingdon policy is emerging and not yet adopted.
+Its weight is therefore limited.
 The key sustainability policy targets for the development to address are those embodied within the London Plan.
-The CO2 target for 2013 onwards is 40% CO2 saving.
+The CO2 target for 2013 onwards is 35% CO2 saving on Part L 2013.